pivot-access-ltd/bma-offline-docs/src/concepts-and-terms.md

 These four steps combine (at least) four general datasources to bring an instance into being:

-1. Disk image - the operating system for the instance; this is a bare-bones, uncustomized version of the chosen OS.
+1. Disk image - the operating system for the instance; this is a bare-bones, uncustomised version of the chosen OS.

-2. Metadata - this configuration information is supplied by the cloud provider, specifying things like disk images storage, networking, default users, and other basic customizations.
+2. Metadata - this configuration information is supplied by the cloud provider, specifying things like disk images storage, networking, default users, and other basic customisations.

 3. User data - data provided by end users or cloud administrators to initialise the instance.
 This completely optional data can be anything from shellscripts to highly-structured cloud-config data that trigger cloud-init's built-ins.